 - Once the water-oil mixture starts to boil, gradually add the flour and mix thoroughly with a wooden spoon until a dough starts to form.

 - Turn off the heat and let the dough cool completely.
 Transfer it to the bowl of a stand mixer fitted with the pedal attachment.

 - Beat the eggs and vanilla in a separate bowl.

 - Turn on the stand mixer at medium speed and add gradually the egg-vanilla mixture to the dough.
 Keep mixing until all eggs are incorporated and a sticky dough forms.

 - Transfer the dough to a pastry bag fitted with a star tip.

 - Prepare kitchen cheers and a cup filled with oil.

 - Heat the frying oil until it is warm to touch but not too hot.
-Start piping the dough directly over the oil, dipping the kitchen cheers frequently into the oil and cut though the dough to get equally-sized fingers.
+Start piping the dough directly over the oil, dipping the kitchen cheers frequently into the oil and cut though the dough to get equal-sized fluted fingers.

 - Once the fritters are puffy and golden transfer them to a dish lined with kitchen towel to absorb the excess oil.

-- Soak the fritters, while they are still warm, into the syrup.
+- Soak the fritters, while they are still warm, into the simple syrup.